mori-b/aioconnectors/README.md

 <a name="usage"></a>
 ## USAGE

 aioconnectors provides the ConnectorManager class which runs the connectors, and the ConnectorAPI class which sends and receives messages.
+It provides as well the ConnectorRemoteTool class which can lightly manage the connector outside of the ConnectorManager.
+The ConnectorManager client and server can run on different machines.
+However, ConnectorAPI and ConnectorRemoteTool communicate internally with their ConnectorManager, and the three must run on the same machine.
-It also provides a command line tool accessible by typing
+aioconnectors also provides a command line tool accessible by typing

     python3 -m aioconnectors --help